(1) Who we are and our commitment to protecting your privacy

 (7.2) Marketing opt – out

 You have the right to ask us not to process your personal data for marketing purposes.
-We will inform you (before collecting your data) if we intend to use your data for such purposes.
-If at a later date, after having given explicit consent, you change your mind, you can exercise your right to prevent such processing by contacting us at KDR CREATIVE MEDIA Ltd, 1 The Maltings, Liphook Road, Whitehill, Hampshire, GU35 9DD or putting your request in an email to firstname.lastname@example.org
+We will inform you (before collecting your data) if we intend to use your data for such purposes, and will request your explicit permission to use for this purpose.
+If at a later date, after having given explicit consent, you change your mind, you can exercise your right to prevent such processing by contacting us at KDR CREATIVE MEDIA Ltd, 1 The Maltings, Liphook Road, Whitehill, Hampshire, GU35 9DD or putting your request in an email to email@example.com

 Our site may, from time to time, contain links to and from other websites and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.